jobyjoseph/Mastering-Frontend/Android.md

 > A `ViewModel` holds data to be displayed in a fragment or activity associated with the `ViewModel`.

 > Right before the ViewModel is destroyed, the `onCleared()` callback is called to clean up the resources.

+> A _factory method_ is a method that returns an instance of the same class.